-- ACC\ E101 and ACC\ E102 are open to Accounting for Small Business Management associate degree and certificate students only. - See Accounting Academic Advisor for career objective and advisement.
+ACC\ E101 and ACC\ E102 are open to Accounting for Small Business Management associate degree and certificate students only.

+See Accounting Academic Advisor for career objective and advisement.
 ACC\ E113 CANNOT be used as an elective.
+Note: A minimum of 12 credits must be taken in 200-level courses.